1.5 Fingerprints, Background Review, and License Issuance

 Key Takeaways

-- Candidates must submit fingerprints for Department of Justice and Federal Bureau of Investigation background checks.
+- Candidates submit Live Scan fingerprints for Department of Justice (DOJ) and Federal Bureau of Investigation (FBI) background checks.

-- Passing the combined exam does not automatically issue the license.
+- Passing the combined exam does not automatically issue the license; the Board must finish criminal-history review first.

 Passing The Exam Is Not The Same As License Issuance

-California RDA candidates should separate exam success from license issuance.
-The Dental Board requires fingerprints for Department of Justice and Federal Bureau of Investigation background checks, and the Board must complete criminal history review.
-The source brief is clear that licenses are not issued automatically after passing the combined written and law and ethics examination.
+California RDA candidates must separate exam success from license issuance.
+The Board requires Live Scan fingerprints (electronic capture transmitted for Department of Justice (DOJ) and Federal Bureau of Investigation (FBI) criminal-history checks), and the Board must complete that review before the license is finalized.
+Licenses are not issued automatically the moment a candidate passes the combined written and law-and-ethics exam.

-This distinction matters because a candidate may pass the exam and still have administrative review remaining.
+This distinction matters because a candidate can pass and still have administrative review pending.
 The Board, not PSI, controls the licensing decision.
-PSI can administer the exam and report results through the testing process, but PSI does not complete the Board's criminal history review or issue the RDA license.
+PSI administers the exam and reports results through the testing process, but PSI does not run criminal-history review and does not issue the RDA license.

 | Step | Responsible party | Candidate behavior |